WalletConnect/push-server/README.md

 > **Note** Full documentation will be available soon.
 This is only a brief overview.

 There are 3 options for receiving notifications within your wallet:
-1. Use the hosted platform. (available in the [cloud app](https://cloud.walletconnect.com) soon)
+1. **Use the hosted platform.**
+   Go to settings in the [cloud app](https://cloud.walletconnect.com) for a project and create a Push URL, see the documentation on Push prerequisites for more info.
-2. Host this rust implementation - there is an included [`terraform`](https://github.com/WalletConnect/echo-server/tree/main/terraform) configuration to help with this.
+2. Host this rust implementation. there is an included [`terraform`](https://github.com/WalletConnect/echo-server/tree/main/terraform) configuration to help with this.
-3. Write your own implementation using the [spec](./spec/spec.md).
+3. Write your own implementation that follows the [spec](https://docs.walletconnect.com/2.0/specs/servers/echo/echo-server-api)

 When using the hosted platform or self-hosting this implementation you have to provide the instance you FCM API Key or APNS certificates and then - following the FCM/APNS docs - add support for that within your